Skip to Content

 Pattern Variation: Medium

-Characteristics: This is a laminate which simulates the appearance of real granite.
+Characteristics: This is a laminate that simulates the appearance of real granite.
 It has a white and gray background accentuated with warm sienna, black and brown specks.

-Geriba Gold Granite can be a substitute for natural stone and may also be used as a countertop material for kitchen, however, it does not have the same resilient qualities of granite.
+Geriba Gold Granite can be a substitute for natural stone and may also be used as a countertop material for the kitchen; however, it does not have the same resilient qualities as granite.

-It is stain resistant, impact resistant, post forming and easy to maintain, but unlike granite which usually lasts a lifetime if properly cared for, laminates usually have a 20 to 25 year life span.
+It is stain-resistant, impact-resistant, post-forming, and easy to maintain, but unlike the real stone, which usually lasts a lifetime if properly cared for, laminates usually have a 20 to 25 year life span.

 Cost: $37 per square foot (3cm thick)